cubed-dev/cubed/docs/user-guide/executors.md

 )
 ```

 A default spec may also be configured using a YAML file.
-The [examples](https://github.com/tomwhite/cubed/tree/main/examples/README.md) show this in more detail for all of the cloud services described above.
+The [examples](https://github.com/cubed-dev/cubed/blob/main/examples/README.md) show this in more detail for all of the executors described above.